Muscular dystrophyInherited myopathy; MD

 Other tests may include:

-- Heart testing - electrocardiography (ECG)
+- Heart testing: electrocardiography (ECG)

-- Blood testing - including CPK level
+- Urine and blood testing, including CPK level

 - Genetic testing for some forms of muscular dystrophy